aleph0io/rapier/README.md

 See the rapier-exmaples module for examples of usage in real-world scenarios.

+## Contributing

+We’d love your help to make this project even better!
+Here are some ways you can contribute:

+* Weigh in on the roadmap: Check out our [roadmap project](https://github.com/orgs/aleph0io/projects/11) to see what’s planned for future releases.
+Share your thoughts, leave comments, and vote on features or issues that matter most to you.
+Your feedback helps shape the direction of this library.
+* Report bugs: Found a bug?
+Let us know by [opening an issue](https://github.com/aleph0io/rapier/issues).
+Providing detailed bug reports helps us fix problems faster and ensures a better experience for everyone.
+* Contribute code: If you’re feeling adventurous, dive into the codebase!
+Whether it’s fixing a bug, improving documentation, or adding a new feature, your pull requests are always welcome.

+Every contribution, big or small, helps grow and improve this library.
+Thank you for your support! :heart:️

 ## Colophon

 A [rapier](https://en.wikipedia.org/wiki/Rapier) is a sword that frequently used a [dagger](https://en.wikipedia.org/wiki/Parrying_dagger) as a [companion weapon](https://en.wikipedia.org/wiki/Companion_weapon).